fbpixelCan You Do IUI After a Vasectomy? | Thomson Medical

 Is it possible to reverse the procedure?

-Yes, vasectomy reversal is possible, though it's important to know that it's a more complex surgery than the original vasectomy.
+Vasectomy reversal is possible in many cases, though it is generally a more complex procedure than the original vasectomy.
 There are actually two different approaches your surgeon might take, depending on your specific situation.

 Vasovasostomy

 Vasovasostomy is a type of procedure to reverse vasectomy by reconnecting the vas deferens, the thin tubes that carry the sperm from the testicles.
-It is a simple procedure, and the success rate of reverse sterilisation is high.
+It is generally a less complex reversal procedure than vasoepididymostomy.
+Whether sperm return to the semen and pregnancy is possible depends on several factors, including the time since the vasectomy and individual clinical circumstances.

 Vasoepididymostomy

 Vasoepididymostomy is a type of complex procedure to reverse vasectomy by reconnecting the vas deferens to the epididymis, bypassing the blockage caused by vasectomy or other obstruction.
 It is a more complex procedure than vasovasostomy and requires specialised microsurgical skills.
-The success rate can be high when performed by experienced surgeons.
+Outcomes vary depending on factors such as the underlying cause of the blockage, the surgical findings and individual circumstances.

 How does vasectomy affect fertility?